LiamJCates/Programming-Notes/C/Functions.md

 A function definition in C programming consists of a function header and a function body.
 Here are all the parts of a function −

 Return Type − A function may return a value.
 The return_type is the data type of the value the function returns.
-Some functions perform the desired operations without returning a value.
-In this case, the return_type is the keyword void.

 Function Name − This is the actual name of the function.
 The function name and the parameter list together constitute the function signature.